ODA Spending

 Bilateral Spending

 Italy channeled little of its ODA for agriculture bilaterally.
-Bilateral agriculture ODA only took up a little over one-fourth of Italy's total agriculture ODA in 2022 (28%, or US$90 million).
-It included 7% of earmarked funding through multilaterals.
+Bilateral agriculture ODA only comprised about one-fifth of Italy's total agriculture ODA in 2022 at 28%, or US$90 million).

 Multilateral Spending and Commitments